 Vertical Layout Only

 One major limitation of EasyAndroid right now is that the look and feel of its apps is relatively inflexible and underdeveloped.
 For simplicity’s sake, I made it such that the app simply displays a vertical list of its widgets.
 Though the order of the widgets is currently adjustable, the manner in which they appear is the same for all apps.
 A quick solution to offer more options for the appearance of the app would be to have a set of styles that the user could choose from – for example, a vertical list, a horizontal list, a grid layout.
-Perhaps the most ideal solution, however, would be to implement a drag and drop layout builder, which would allow the user to arrange the app’s widgets exactly in the way he or she wants.
+Perhaps the ideal solution, however, would be to implement a drag and drop layout builder, which would allow the user to arrange the app’s widgets exactly in the way he or she wants.
 Of course, more complicated configurations requires more complicated code, and would be more difficult to generalize, but as a part of the app building process, giving the user full control over the layout design is important.

 “Best Coding Practices”